Comma Before “So” – Rules, Use & Examples

 Practice sheet

 To test your comprehension of using commas before “so”, try placing them in the spaces in the 10 sentences.
-Afterward, bill the answer tab to verify if you have understood the comma usage before the word “so”.
+Afterward, check the answer tab to verify if you have understood the comma usage before the word “so”.

 1. She was starved so she ordered a family pizza.